RISK MANAGEMENT PLAN

 Our Risk Register for the project 'Plan Parade,' using the Risk Register 1 template, is shown below.

 Giving a numerical value to Probabilities, and even to Impacts is usually very subjective.
 Some people find it easier to use terms like High, Medium, and Low.
 Either way, you want to get to a numerical value (Rank) for each Risk so risks can be prioritized.
-This next template is more spreadsheet style.
-It includes High, Medium, Low terms and a Ranking table with Excel formulas.
+The Risk Register template is more spreadsheet style.
+It includes High, Medium, and Low terms, plus a Ranking table with Excel formulas.
 This is only an example, so you can set up your own table to suit your project.
+Download Risk Register 2 and the Labels for Risk Register 2 by clicking the blue buttons below.

 After a Risk occurs it is called an Issue.
 We keep track of these on an Issue Log.
 Issues are resolved the same as conflicts.